This simple guide discusses how to use a hazmat suit correctly, including putting it on, removing it, cleaning / decontamination, and disposal.

 This sequence is designed to allow the wearer to properly make the hazmat suit airtight.

 After donning the suit, it must be further secured and sealed at the following points: the face, ankles, wrists, neck and waist.
+Depending on the threat situation, such as a physician putting on a hazmat suit to protect against coronavirus, the seal level can vary.

 Removing a Hazmat Suit